SGLC: Semantic Graph-Guided Coarse-Fine-Refine Full Loop Closing for LiDAR SLAM: Semantic Graph-Guided Loop Closing

 We generate $\mathbf{F}_{f}$ based on our proposed foreground semantic graph, using the graph edges and nodes.
 The first part of $\mathbf{F}_{f}$ is similar to the first part of node descriptor $\mathbf{f}_{l}$ as an edge-based histogram descriptor.
 Instead of considering only the edges connected to a particular node, for $\mathbf{F}_{f}$, we account for all edges within the entire graph.
 These edges are categorized into subintervals in the histogram based on their types and lengths, forming the global edge descriptor.
 For the second part, We tally the number of nodes with different labels in the semantic graph to effectively describe the node distribution.

 Besides $\mathbf{F}_{f}$, which captures the topological relationships between foreground instances, we further design a descriptor to exploit the extensive geometric information in the background point clouds.
 Inspired by Scan Context~\cite{kim2022tro} encoding the maximum height of the raw point cloud into different bins of a polar BEV image, we leverage semantic information to replace the height data, constructing similar descriptors based on the background point cloud to generate rotation-invariant ring key descriptors.
-It efficiently encodes the appearance characteristics of different background point clouds, offering a concise portrayal at a minimal computational cost.
+This descriptor efficiently encodes the appearance characteristics of different background point clouds, offering a concise portrayal at a minimal computational cost.

-Finally, we normalize $\mathbf{F}_{f}$ and $\mathbf{F}_{b}$, and concatenate them to form the LiDAR scan descriptor $\mathbf{F} \in \mathbb{R}^{D'}$.
+Finally, \difffirst{we perform L2-normalization on $\mathbf{F}_{f}$ and $\mathbf{F}_{b}$ to enhance the robustness,} and concatenate them to form the LiDAR scan descriptor $\mathbf{F} \in \mathbb{R}^{D'}$.
 This comprehensive descriptor incorporates features from both the foreground semantic graph and the background, thus possessing stronger retrieval capabilities.
 The LiDAR scan descriptor is utilized to retrieve the multiple similar candidate scans in the database.
 The similarity between descriptors is computed using the Euclidean distance within the feature space.
 In real applications, we use the FAISS library~\cite{Johnson2017tbd} to establish the descriptors database and perform fast parallel retrieving.